yashy3nugu/Stanford-Dogs-InceptionV3/README.md

 - ***Training accuracy*** = 78%
 - ***Testing accuracy*** = 72%

 ***Note*** - The trained weights have been provided in the repo.
-Importing them has been desribed in the instructions below.
+Importing them has been described in the instructions below.

 # Instructions